Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 Share this page :

-The countdown is on: there are just 5 months to go before the NIS 2.0 directive on cybersecurity comes into force.
-This European regulation will apply to SMEs, local authorities and CAC 40 groups alike.
+The countdown is on: there are just 5 months to go before the directive comes into force.
+NIS 2.0 on cybersecurity.
+These European regulations will apply to SMEs, local authorities and major CAC 40 groups alike.
 What are the requirements?
 What are the penalties for non-compliance?
 How can you prepare and bring your information system into compliance?
 Discover our recommendations to help you through this crucial transition.

 Illustration of article NIS 2